User Commands lftp(1)

 -n, --only-newer download only newer files (-c won't work)

---no-empty-dirs don't create empty directories (implies --depth-first)
+--no-empty-dirs don't create empty directories (implies

 -r, --no-recursion don't go to subdirectories